Sunday, May 31, 2026

 "For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong." - 2 Cor 12:10

-When I am weak in my natural strength I am strong in the strength God gives me.
+When I am weak in my natural strength, I am strong in the strength God gives me.

-Christ told us if we wish to find our life, we must lose it.
+Christ told us that if we wish to find our life, we must lose it.
 If we are to live as He designed us to, we must die...i.e. die to seeking life on our own terms; outside of or apart from God.

 "For this is the love of God, that we keep his commandments.
 And his commandments are not burdensome." - 1 John 5:3

-For a further discussion ongoing from Adam to Christ click here.
+For a further discussion on going from Adam to Christ, click here.

 ______________________________